Hydrogen diffusion in the lower mantle revealed by machine learning potentials: Open Research

-J.D. acknowledges National Science Foundation EAR-2242946.
-We are grateful to John Brodholt and the other reviewer whose comments helped to improve the manuscript.
-The simulations presented in this article were performed on computational resources managed and supported by Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's High-Performance Computing Center and Visualization Laboratory at Princeton University.
+\acknowledgments J.D. acknowledges National Science Foundation EAR-2242946. {We are grateful to the anonymous reviewers, Dr. John Brodholt, and Dr. Zhixue Du whose comments helped to improve the manuscript.} The simulations presented in this article were performed on computational resources managed and supported by Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's High-Performance Computing Center and Visualization Laboratory at Princeton University.